Epidemic Modeling and Flattening the Infection Curve in Social Networks

 Authors

-1 Faculty of Mechanical Engineering, Semnan University
+1 Assistant Professor, Faculty of Mechanical Engineering, Semnan University, Semnan, Iran

-2 Semnan University of Medical Sciences
+2 Assistant Professor, Semnan University of Medical Sciences, Semnan, Iran

-4 Iran Telecom Research Center (ITRC)
+4 Assistant Professor, Iran Telecom Research Center (ITRC), Tehran, Iran

 Abstract